LatticeX-Foundation/Rosetta/README.md

     print('plaintext matmul result:', sess.run(rtt.SecureReveal(cipher_result, a_and_c_can_get_plain)))
 ```

-To run this jointly, after configuration networks, the three guys can run the following command-line respectively:
+To run this jointly, after configuring networks, the three guys can run the following command-line respectively:
 ```bash
 python rosetta_demo.py --party_id=0
 ```